 The Piano’s Versatility

 One of the biggest advantages of the piano, when compared to other musical instruments, is its versatility.
 With instruments such as the guitar, only one melody line can be played, and other instruments are needed to make a complete song.
-However, with the piano, it’s easy to play a harmony and a melody at the same time, and with the Piano in 21 Days program, you’ll learn how to play the piano fast.
+However, with the piano, it’s easy to play a harmony and a melody at the same time, and with the Piano in 21 Days program, you’ll learn how to play songs in 5 minutes.

 While you won’t become an expert in one day, with this course, you’ll get results much faster than with other methods of learning.
 With other instruments such as the clarinet or the violin, it takes time to make things sound right, but with the piano, not only does it sound beautiful and can be incredibly versatile, it can help you jump right in and play your favorite songs within weeks.
 As you get these quick results, you’ll be motivated to stick with it.